mmelotti/vuecrudapp/README.md

 # vuecrudapp
+A simple application using Vue, Node, Mongo, Docker.
+This is a CRUD application with component tests aimed to learning and improve development skills.

 To use the app (start with sign up), you have to join mailtrap.io , or just let me know if you did sign on the app, so I can activate your account.
 Feel free to use any provider you like.
 Just remember to change in .env file: